gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 timer and will move into ESTABLISHED state.

-If the lists of Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
+If the lists of Protection Engines don't match, it will generate an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Protection Engines Validation" and the SCTP association will be terminated.